dgop92/speech2diet/mrr-upload/README.md

 # Meal Report Review Upload Service

-This service is responsible for uploading the meal report review to the database by consuming the messages from the nutrition response queue
+This service is responsible for uploading the meal report review to the corresponding service owner of the app's core db, in this case s2d-api.

 ## Setup